subframe7536/fs-un/README.md

 # fs-un

-unified util to manage files and directories inside a directory on different platforms
+Unified util to manage files and directories inside a directory on different platforms

 ## Usage

-## Support platforms
+## Support Platforms

 ### Node